iotaledger/goshimmer/documentation/docs/protocol_specification/components/tangle.md

 - **Solidity**: A block is marked as solid if its entire past cone until the Genesis (or the latest snapshot) is known.
 - **Parents**: A block directly references between 1-8 previous blocks that we call its **parents**.
 A parent can be either **strong** or **weak** (see [approval switch](#orphanage--approval-switch)).
 - **Childs**: Parents are approved by their referencing blocks called **childs**.
 It is thus a reverse mapping of parents.
 As in the parents' definition, an child might be either **strong** or **weak**.
-- **Branch**: A version of the ledger that temporarily coexists with other versions, each spawned by conflicting transactions.
+- **Conflict**: A version of the ledger that temporarily coexists with other versions, each spawned by conflicting transactions.

 ## Blocks